soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 My primary research focuses on morphosyntax and argument structure in particular.
 One of my ongoing projects focuses on the interaction between case markers and discourse particles in syntax.

-My secondary research focuses on evaluating artificial language models (and humans) on tasks related to linguistic phenomena including, but not limited to, control and anaphor binding.
+My secondary research focuses on evaluating artificial language models (and human participants) on tasks related to linguistic phenomena including, but not limited to, control and anaphor binding.

 ## Research interests